MD2020nMe/rtos_tc32/README.md

 MD

-This is a draft skeleton of the TC32 RTOS code and sample drivers TC32 is a 32 bit MCU designed in house
+This is a draft skeleton of the TC32 RTOS code and sample drivers

 You will need the full toolchain and SDK.
-We also offer Eclipse plugin and OpenOCD debugger.
+Perhaps OpenOCD.

 Some limitation at this stage
 - newlib support is limited.